IRTG Structure

 • Summary

-The integrated research training group (IRTG) will provide support that is tailored to the individual needs of the doctoral researchers in this CRC.
-In addition, a limited number of students working on relevant topics in laboratories outside of the CRC can apply for membership.
-The projected size for this IRTG will be 50 doctoral researchers.
-The open concept of this graduate program will guarantee that the scientific knowhow and training concepts developed with the CRC will readily spread to other institutes within the life and natural sciences community of the University of Münster.
+The integrated research training group (IRTG) provides support that is tailored to the individual needs of the doctoral researchers in this CRC and to associated members.
+The open concept of this graduate program guarantees that the scientific knowhow and training concepts developed within the CRC efficiently spread to other institutes within the life and natural sciences community of the University of Münster.

 • Training program

 The central aim of the graduate program is to make maximal use of the open environment of the CRC for the training of doctoral researchers to develop their skills in different fields.
+We have designed a structured training program that consists of mandatory and optional components from which our doctoral students can select offers according to their specific interests and needs.
 To support their projects and to strengthen the basis for their future career, students can select from workshops on emerging topics and areas in which they require knowledge consolidation.
-We designed a structured training program that consists of mandatory and optional components from which our doctoral students can select offers according to their specific interests.

-The CRC will encourage students early in their career to interact with international scientists and to present themselves and their projects.
-Therefore, students will be actively involved in shaping the scientific guest program, which includes
+The CRC encourages students early in their career to interact with international scientists and to present themselves and their projects.
+Therefore, students are actively involved in shaping the scientific program of CRC 1348, which includes

 • the weekly CRC 1348 seminar